 The merger would create a company with a market cap of nearly 42 billion dollars.
 This is about 3 times the size of the number 2 gold producer Newcrest Mining, which has a market capitalization of 14 billion dollars.
 If Newmont moves forward with its planned acquisition of Goldcorp, it would take the top spot with Barrick in second and Newcrest in third.

 Why is Gold Continuing to Climb

 With geopolitical events continuing to remain in the headlines, gold prices continue to grind higher.
 Gold is valued as a currency and trades mainly against the US dollar.
 With the Federal Reserve likely on the sidelines for the balance of 2019, the dollar is unlikely to climb any further.
-Some even believe tht the softer than expected data recently released in the US could present an opportunity for a rate cut instead of a rate hike.
+Some even believe that the softer than expected data recently released in the United States could present an opportunity for a rate cut instead of a rate hike.
 With the dollar rise halted, gold prices will have the opportunity to move higher.